jitsi/turnserver/README.md

 The TurnServer project aims to be fully compliant with the TURN and STUN Request For Comments (respectively RFC 5766 and RFC 5389).
 It also supports RFC6156 namely TURN-IPV6 (relay between IPv4-IPv6, IPv6-IPv4 and IPv6-IPv6 addresses) and RFC6062 namely TURN-TCP (relay data with TCP).

-TurnServer is freely available under the terms of the GNU LGPL license.
+TurnServer is freely available under the terms of the Apache Public License 2.0.

 Support and maintenance services available by [BlueJimp](http://bluejimp.com).